-Why Would an Employer Want to Hire a 1099 vs W2 Employees?
+Why Would an Employer Want to Hire a 1099 vs W2 Employee?

-There are many benefits to the employer in hiring a 1099 worker in lieu of a permanent employee.
-For starters, they have more flexibility in letting a 1099 worker go.
-They do not have to pay into the state’s unemployment fund.
+There are many benefits to the employer in hiring a 1099 worker rather than a permanent employee.
+For starters, they have more flexibility in letting a 1099 worker go and they do not have to pay into the state’s unemployment fund.

 They also are not required to provide benefits.
 For example, laws like the Affordable Care Act require employers to provide health insurance to their employees.

 Independent contractors and freelance employees fall outside the law.
 Therefore, the employer can save on indirect labor expenses by using 1099 workers.